koulkoudakis/2143-OOP-Burton/Assignments/A05/README.md

 #### Class

 > A class is basically a 'recipe' for creating objects.
-Its properties (or attributes
+Its properties (or attributes) and methods (or member functions) are defined within the class.
+In other words, it is a blueprint for creating objects when a program runs.
+Classes can be built-in to the language or programmer-defined.
 > are
 ><img src="https://ds055uzetaobb.cloudfront.net/image_optimizer/722c82aff075a14313be7fa7463f7fedad151a0a.png" width=250>